<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 While KLRs have always been geared for comfortable highway speeds, the latest generation benefits from a better fairing and a two-way adjustable windshield, making it the most long-haul worthy KLR yet.

-As for the off-road experience, the KLR is both softly sprung and overweight, so while it's plenty capable of playing in the dirt, we'd consider it an acquired taste for most.
-Luckily there's a fairly robust aftermarket for this dual sport to help mold it in your image.
+As for the off-road experience, the KLR is both softly sprung and overweight, so while it's plenty capable of playing in the dirt, we'd consider it an acquired taste.

 PROS